Did your ancestor leave their home behind for a new life? Here's how to discover their incredible immigration story.

 Having an approximate date range of when your ancestor emigrated is key to starting your research so that you can narrow where to look.

-2. Check the Attic
+2. Check the attic for family keepsakes

 US Census abbreviations